Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: closing arguments

 It is important to emphasize that the conclusions reached in this paper about the conventional theory in no way depend on the limitations of BCS theory that relies on weak coupling and long distance averaging.
 The reason that we are finding a violation of thermodynamics laws within the description given by conventional theory is that conventional theory offers no way to transfer momentum directly from the supercurrent to the body, rather $requires$ an intermediate step where the azimuthal momentum is carried by normal electrons \cite{eilen}, $and$ part of the kinetic energy of the supercurrent is carried by normal electrons.
 Any theory of superconductivity with that requirement will lead to the same violation.
 The thermodynamic relations teach us that a correct description of superconductivity in nature {\it cannot} involve this intermediate step.

-The questions discussed in this paper have never been discussed in the superconductivity literature before.
-There is work in the literature on the resistive transition in a magnetic field \cite{resist} describing the onset of resistance in type II superconductors through the creation of phase slips at a finite rate.
-Such treatments are not relevant to the physical situation considered in this paper.
-For our case, a simply connected type I superconductor in the presence of a magnetic field, the phase of the order parameter is uniform in the superconducting phase and the transition to the normal state does not occur through phase slips or phase fluctuations but rather through suppression of the amplitude of the superconducting order parameter.

 In conclusion, in this paper we have argued that the description of the superconductor-to-normal transition in the presence of a magnetic field and its reverse (Meissner effect) provided by the conventional theory of superconductivity \cite{halperin,eilen,scalapino}, which involves transfer of mechanical momentum between the supercurrent and the body through an intermediate state involving normal electrons carrying this momentum, is inconsistent with the laws of thermodynamics.
-We conclude that the conventional theory of superconductivity, at least in its present form, cannot provide a consistent description of the S-N and N-S transitions in a magnetic field exhibited by all superconductors, hence it is not a valid description of superconductivity in nature \cite{validity}.
+We conclude that the conventional theory of superconductivity, at least in its present form, cannot provide a consistent description of the S-N and N-S transitions in a magnetic field exhibited by all type I superconductors \cite{validity}.

 Instead, the alternative theory of hole superconductivity \cite{holesc} can, as we briefly discussed in Sect.
 XVII and more extensively in references \cite{revers,momentum,disapp}.